SaxxonPike/rhythm-game-formats/ddr/ssq.md

 ### Type 03: steps

-Chunk parameter 2: Chart difficulty type
+- Parameter 2: Chart difficulty type
-Chunk parameter 3: Number of steps
+- Parameter 3: Number of steps

 After the time offsets, this data is `byte` type and will be at least one byte per entry (see below for details about why this varies.)